raybox94/PuMpup/docs/PMP.md

 - **Technical:** Any change in technology related or bugs in code.
 - **Unforeseeable:** Some risk about 9-10% can be unforeseeable risk.

+#### Risk probability and impact

+Risks are rated from low to high and these could impact project's scope, time, cost and quality.

+#### Revised stakeholder tolerances

+All the changes mentioned by the stakeholder will be marked and noted during risk management plan.

+#### Reporting formats

+We will use issue tracker in github to post issue.
+We would also use google document to note the issue.
+A weakly report about issues will be sent to project manager.

+#### Tracking

+Tracking the documents, auditing of risk management plan and monitoring the issue tracker in github will be done.

 #### Risk Register

 #### Risk Mitigation